JonathanSappington/Jsapp/README.md

 # Jonathan Sappington - Portfolio
-Games, scripts, and anything inbetween!
-Which is quite fasciniating, what is inbetween scripts, and games.

 ## Introduction

 Welcome to my programming portfolio!
 Here you will find a collection of my best work and projects, showcasing my skills and experience as a programmer.
 From web development to data analysis, I have experience in a variety of programming languages and frameworks.